 Dr. Richard Carrier: Yes.
 Except it was worse back then, because popular knowledge wasn't very vast.
 There were no TV documentaries.
 There was no Cosmos with Neil DeGrasse Tyson.
 So the quality of information that trickled down to the public, even among the elite isn't necessarily great.
 But people who were in the sciences, people who studied sciences, usually knew this stuff pretty well or people who on their own studied them.
 Lucian clearly knew some of the stuff pretty well.
 So Heron wrote this book, and in the rest of it he says, I'm going to describe all these little machines that can do these things, but the point of this is that you can then take all of these ideas and assemble them to make new things.
 So even though he is describing specific machines, that serve specific purposes, it's clearly understood what was done, was the people would make more elaborate machines, by combining the ideas that were in there.
 So this isn't even a complete list.

-Nehemia Gordon: So what are these machines?
-Give us an idea.
-And by the way, there's a great documentary called Machines of the Gods from Ancient Discoveries, and it actually shows some of these machines.
+Nehemia Gordon: And by the way, there's a great documentary called Machines of the Gods from Ancient Discoveries, and it actually shows some of these machines.
 Basically they were being used to trick people into what Lucian is describing.
 The statues are sweating and they're moving and they're uttering oracles

 Dr. Richard Carrier: That's right.
 All of those things.